PaulRBerg/prb-proxy/README.md

 have this feature; they are limited to interacting with only one contract per transaction.

 - Forwards calls with [DELEGATECALL][2]
-- Deploys new instances as [EIP-1167][3] clones, minimising deployments costs
-- Uses [CREATE2][1] to deploy the clones at deterministic addresses
+- Uses [CREATE2][1] to deploy the proxies at deterministic addresses
 - Reverts with custom errors instead of reason strings
 - Well-documented via NatSpec comments
 - Thoroughly tested with Hardhat and Waffle